beamerkun/scale-manager/RESEARCH.md

 An version of app was created to simply establish bluetooth connection to the device and then list all services/characteristics/descriptors avaliable.

+Device can be easily distinguished by name 'VScale'

 ```
 service 1 : 78667579-7b48-43db-b8c5-7928a6b0a335
   char: 78667579-a914-49a4-8333-aa3c0cd8fedc